-You could also try the IRS mileage rate, which is non-taxable.
-This solves the taxation problem, and for many employees, it could help with the loss of the unreimbursed expense deduction.
-But it creates a new set of problems.
+You could also try reimbursing at the IRS business mileage rate, which is non-taxable.
+This solves the taxation problem, and can help with the loss of the unreimbursed expense deduction.
+But it creates new problems.

 In summary, employees face both fixed and variable expenses.
 A car allowance works ok for fixed expenses, but it cannot address variable expenses or disparities between certain localities’ fixed costs.

 A mileage reimbursement addresses variable expenses but leaves employees shortchanged if their mileage can’t cover all their fixed expenses, which often amount to 60–70% of total vehicle costs.
 On top of this, you have the questions of taxation, logging mileage, and controlling costs.